 Textured wall surface from CG Bookcase

-With 787 free textures, Share Textures tops our list in terms of the amount of free content available, and new options are added every week.
+With over 900 free 3D textures, Share Textures tops our list in terms of the amount of free content available, and new options are added every week.

 If you want even more, there are over 100 premium textures available in return for support on Patreon.
 The team behind the website is made up of architects who work on Archviz, so they know exactly what you are looking for.
 Don’t miss their blog and their YouTube channel, which are both full of great tutorials.